Last Updated on 9 July 2021 by Dan

 I often find Expedia in the 12-18% cashback bucket for instance.
 This makes a huge difference – if you’re spending £1000 on a holiday, £180 back covers a heck of a lot of spending money.

-It also means the cheapest base price may not be the cheapest price you can get.
+It also means the cheapest base price of booking a hotel may not be the cheapest price you can get.

 Site A will charge you £1000 for your 7 night stay, and pays out a rate of 8% cashback.